 If you spot a water primrose, you should report it:

 Closely related and very similar to the zebra mussel, but possibly even more invasive.
 It can survive in some places that zebra mussel can't and can even displace them.
 Like the zebra mussel and killer shrimp this species comes from the ponto-caspian region in south-east Europe.
-It's not yet present in Great Britain, but like the killer shrimp could turn up soon.
+In October 2014, the first GB record of Quagga Mussel was confirmed in West London.
 Any suspected sighting should be reported as soon as possible using the guidance below.

 Similar to zebra mussel and quite difficult to distinguish, if you suspect quagga mussel make sure to make a note of where you saw it and inform the relevant organisation (the Environment Agency in England and Wales, the Scottish Environment Protection Agency in Scotland).